-All Ener-Save windows meet or exceed North American standard requirements for air tightness, wind-load resistance, water penetration and forced-entry prevention.
+Our windows meet and exceed Canadian and North American requirements for air tightness, wind load resistance, water penetration and forced entry resistance.

 The International Energy Star symbol is a simple way for consumers to identify products that are among the most energy-efficient on the market.
 Only manufacturers and retailers whose products meet the Energy Star criteria can call their product Energy Star.